evaristoc/reversing/_posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs-01.markdown

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-For this pen Darryl used canvas (the 2D graphics API), three.js (the 3D graphics library) and GLSL shaders.
-I was primarily interested in that combination of all those graphic functionalities and tools, and how the noise affected the dynamics of the visualization.

-So, what sort of effect was the author after by mixing all those graphics?
+Darryl utilized the 2D graphics canvas API, Three.js (the 3D graphics library), and GLSL shaders, to create this pen.

+The mix of all those graphic features and tools, as well as the use of the noise function to create an flow effect, piqued my curiosity.
+I made some reverse engineering to find out how Darryl managed to get that effect.

 # The Code

-We can divide Garryl Kuffman's example in three sections:
+The code by Garryl Kuffman can be divided into three sections:

 - The "context" canvas and the Hair class
-- The noise function, the *shader* and the Three.js plane geometry
+- The noise function, the *shader*, and the Three.js plane geometry
-- The interaction between the texture (aka Garryl's "perlinCanvas") and the "context" canvas.
+- The relationship between the texture (the "perlinCanvas") and the "context" canvas

-Let's follow Garryl's code for each of those sections, in that order.
+Let's follow Garryl's code for each of those sections in that order.

 **THE "context" CANVAS AND THE *Hair* CLASS**

-Garryl used not one but two canvas elements.
-They were strongly interlinked - we will explain that better later on.
+Garryl made use of two canvas components.
+They were closely connected; we will explain that better later on.

-Both of the canvases were made invisible to the observer.

-The first canvas, the "context", contained the line strokes that would be subjected to the animation.
+the line strokes that would be animated were on the "context" canvas.
+Let's examine its implementation.

-Let's see its functionality.

 <section id='stickyoverlay'>
     <figure>